platformatic/platformatic/docs/guides/cache-with-platformatic-watt.md

-# How to setup caching with Platformatic Watt
+# How to setup HTTP caching with Platformatic Watt

-This guide will help you set up caching in your Node.js application using Platformatic Watt, the Node.js Application Server.
+This guide will help you set up HTTP caching in your Node.js application using Platformatic Watt, the Node.js Application Server.

 ## Prerequisites